metno/emep-ctm/Subrun.rst

 The size of the files obtained in a nesting configuration can be very large if the out_DOMAIN is large.
 If the inner domain is known in advance, only the part matching exactly the part needed to construct the BC can be stored.
-To achieve this, two parameters have to be passed in &Nest_config:
+To achieve this, two parameters have to be passed in ``&Nest_config``:

 1.  ``RUNDOMAIN_inner`` which must match exactly the ``RUNDOMAIN`` used in for the inner run
 2.  ``MET_inner`` which should be a link to any metdata of the inner grid, in order to define the projection parameters of the inner grid.

 .. code-block:: text
     :name: nest-write-inner
     :caption: Inner domain options for nested BC output example.

     &Nest_config
     [...]
       RUNDOMAIN_inner = 30,70,30,70,
       MET_inner = 'inner_domain/wrfout_d03_YYYY-MM-DD_00:00:00'
     &end